CASE Graduate Trainee Programme - Europe

 At CASE, we define diversity as being inclusive of people of different ethnicities, nationalities, genders, sexual orientations, ages, and ability levels.

-The CASE Graduate Trainee Scheme gave me a perfect footing in the professional world.
+The CASE Graduate Trainee Programme gave me a perfect footing in the professional world.
 The training opportunities and community offered through CASE were excellent and my host institution gave me the best introduction to the world of Development I could have imagined.
 Had I not been a CASE graduate my career certainly would not have progressed at the rate it has done over recent years.

-The CASE scheme really is the perfect way to kick-start a career in philanthropy.
+The CASE programme really is the perfect way to kick-start a career in philanthropy.
 You have access to world leading research, sector leading training and a network of passionate and dedicated fundraising professionals that want to see you succeed.

 I am so happy in my career and I love the fact that going to work every day is meaningful and varied.
 My career in fundraising for education wouldn't have happened without the CASE Graduate Trainee Programme and I'm so grateful for the kick-start I was given.
 It's a competitive, high-flying programme which recognises and nurtures talent, provides unrivalled opportunities to learn from and network with the leaders in the sector and gives hands-on learning experience so you can fast-track into whichever area of fundraising you enjoy most.